Infrequently Noted

 Going back to the time spent metric, the web is cleaning up on the desktop.
 The web's JTBD percentage and fraction of time spent both continue to rise as we add new capabilities to the platform, displacing other ways of writing and delivering software, one fraction of a percent every year.[5]

-But make no mistake; the web is the indispensable ecosystem for desktop users.
+The web is desktop's indispensable ecosystem.
 Who, a decade ago, thought the web would be such a threat to Adobe's native app business that it would need to respond with a $20BN acquisition attempt and a full-fledged version of Photoshop (real Photoshop) on the web?

 Model advantages grind slowly but finely.
 They create space for new competitors to introduce the intrinsic advantages of their platform in previously stable categories.
 But only when specific criteria are met.